males-can-code/static-rss/README.md

                                       eg. '/var/www/static-rss'

     -Point your webserver to the export_html directory.

-    -You can use cron to update your feeds, make sure it runs under the same user that owns the database
+    -You can use cron to update your feeds, make sure it executes the script under the same user that owns the database and export directory

+        as root:
+            $ crontab -e

+        add line:
+            */10  * * * * su - www-data -c "PYTHONPATH=/usr/lib/python3 /usr/bin/python3 /home/eco/bin/apps/static-rss/static-rss"

+        restart cron
+            $ service cron restart       (for ubuntu system)
+            $ systemctl restart crond    (systemd/arch system)

     -A small php script is copied to export_dir/php/mark_read.php.
      If the database is accessable to the webserver you can use this to mark your feeds as read.